adamhaile/surplus/README.md

 document.body.appendChild(view);
 ```

 Surplus is a compiler and runtime to allow [S.js](https://github.com/adamhaile/S) applications to create high-performance web views using JSX.
-Thanks to JSX, the views are clear, declarative definitions of your UI.
+Thanks to JSX, your views are clear, declarative definitions of your UI.
+Thanks to Surplus' compiler, they are converted into direct DOM instructions that run fast.
 Thanks to S, they update automatically and efficiently as your data changes.

 ## The Gist

-Surplus treats JSX like a macro language for native DOM calls.
+Surplus treats JSX like a macro language for native DOM instructions.

 ```jsx
 const div = <div/>;